Mokulele Airlines: Awards

 Mokulele Airlines has historically been voted as "Hawai'i's #1 Island Hopper" or Commuter Airline by the local news media, along with awards for the "Best Air Tour".

 In 2019, Trip Advisor ranked Mokulele Airlines as the Best Specialty/Leisure Airline in North America.

 Destinations

-Southern Airways Express operates flights under the Mokulele brand to the following destinations within the state of Hawaii:
+Mokulele Airlines operates flights to the following destinations within the state of Hawaii:

-Former

 Fleet

 Mokulele Airlines operates the following aircraft: